HorizonRobotics/alf/docs/notes/hybrid_and_offline_rl_training.rst

 --------------------------------------------------------
 Here we only focus on the RL training functionality of ALF.
 For this, we have several different training modes supported in ALF:

 - Online training: the training involves online interaction with the environment and all the data required for training is obtained through interaction with with the environment.
 Typical RL algorthms including both on-policy and off-policy RL methods fall into this category.
 - Offline training: there is no online interaction with the environment, and all the data for training is pre-collected and provided as a fixed dataset.
-  Representative methods in this category incldues Behavior Cloning methods and Offline RL methods.
+  Representative methods in this category includes Behavior Cloning methods and Offline RL methods.
 - Hybrid training: a training modes that mixes the two modes above.
 It involves both offline data and online interaction for training.